How to Make a Winning Offer on a Luxury Home in Orlando (2026 Guide)

 Winter Park High School remains a top draw.
 The area’s walkable downtown and Park Avenue culture command the highest price-per-square-foot in the metro.

-Lake Nona attracts those focused on wellness and proximity to the airport.
-From snowbird options to gated golf estates at Lake Nona Golf & Country Club, this is Orlando's fastest-evolving luxury corridor.
+Attracts those focused on wellness and proximity to the airport.
+From snowbird options to gated estates at Lake Nona Golf & Country Club, this is Orlando's fastest-evolving corridor.

 Dr. Phillips: The Executive Hub